John Dunn-Gardner: Origins

 and he adopted the use of the courtesy title Earl of Leicester, his legal father's subsidiary title.
-However all the children borne to his mother during her marriage were declared illegitimate by a private act of Parliament in 1843, whereupon John assumed as his surname his mother's maiden name of Dunn-Gardner.
+However all the children borne to his mother during her marriage were declared illegitimate by a private act of Parliament, the Townshend Peerage Act 1843 (6 & 7 Vict. c.
+35 Pr.), whereupon John assumed as his surname his mother's maiden name of Dunn-Gardner.

 Career

 He was a Conservative member of parliament for Bodmin from 1841 to 1847, and served as a Justice of the Peace, a deputy lieutenant, and as High Sheriff of Cambridgeshire and Huntingdonshire in 1859.
 In 1872, having inherited his maternal estates, John Dunn-Gardner was the sixth largest landowner in Cambridgeshire, ranking after the Earl of Hardwicke, the Duke of Bedford, John Walbanke Childers MP, the Duke of Rutland and William Hall.
 He was the second largest landowner to be resident principally in Cambridgeshire, and owned 3676 acre, or about 0.7% of all land in that county.